Author Britney Guo / Published: Jun-13-2022

 Overall, either TENCEL™ or 100% flax is a significantly more eco-friendly sheet than cotton sheets which require a huge amount of water, insecticides, and pesticides to grow the crop, and unrecyclable toxic solvents in the production process.
 For a 1/10 of the amount of water needed to grow and make cotton sheets, Eucalypso makes 10x more eucalyptus sheets!

-As with any luxury commodity, TENCEL™ eucalyptus and 100% flax linen sheets are an investment that will give you many years of use with the proper TLC.
-When deciding between eucalyptus sheets or linen sheets, keep in mind that linen will never have the smoothness that you might have been used to when sleeping on cotton sheets.
+As with any luxury commodity, TENCEL™ and 100% flax linen sheets are an investment that will give you many years of use with the proper TLC.
+When deciding, keep in mind that you will never have the smoothness you may be used to with linen, versus eucalyptus sheets that deliver that familiar smooth feeling cotton sheets provide.
 However, it all comes down to personal preference, so if you like the more natural sheet feeling, try out a set of linen sheets.
 Likewise, if you’re a sucker for the smooth and silky sheet feeling, take a chance with Eucalypso.